This is another example of the scatalogical humour in Harry Potter that seems to delight so many younger readers.

 The name of the Weasley twins' product is ウンのない人 Un no nai hito, 'Person with no un'.
 This contains a pun on 運 un meaning 'destiny, fortune, luck' and うん un, short for うんち unchi, a children's word meaning 'poo'.
 It can thus mean either 'a person with no luck', or 'a person with no poo'.
 As a bonus, the expression うーんと ūnto in the previous sentence means 'greatly', but also echoes the word ウン un in ウンのない人 Un no nai hito.

 The pun with 例のあの人 rei no ano hito ('You Know Who') is not particularly compelling, but this is salvaged by the pun on 運 un and うん un, which is on a similar level of childishness to Rowling's.
-It is hard to decide between and
+It is hard to decide between Good! and Brilliant!

 Note: 'Sensation' is correctly translated as センセーション sensēshon, which has been borrowed into Japanese with the same meaning as the English word 'sensation' as used here.